mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

 Furthermore the option `-a,--all`, `-i,--indent` and `-f,--force-dict-output`
-were added to print all introspection information in one go, format the JSON output (the default is still compact JSON) and foce use the new output format, even if only one introspection command was given.
+were added to print all introspection information in one go, format the JSON output (the default is still compact JSON) and force use the new output format, even if only one introspection command was given.

 A complete introspection dump is also stored in the `meson-info`